 Pregnancy is an important time for mothers and their babies.
 Each day is crucial to the developing fetus and the health care for the mom.
 That is why doctors will prescribe plenty of neonatal vitamins and monitor the expectant mother’s health closely.
 However, infections do sneak past hardworking immune systems.
-If not treated in a timely manner or properly, the mother and baby can suffer long-term injuries or even death.
+If not treated properly in a timely manner, the mother and baby can suffer long-term injuries or even death.

 Some Common Infections During Pregnancy

 Toxoplasmosis is caused by Toxoplasma gondii, a parasite that can infect the placenta and subsequently the baby.
 Symptoms for this infection are not usually apparent in healthy women.
 Although relatively harmless for women, toxoplasmosis can be dangerous for the fetus.
 If caught early, there are antibiotics that the mother can take.